dzekelid/incidents/_listings/victorops/apipublicv1incidentsreroute-post-openapi.md

 x-collection-name: VictorOps
 x-complete: 0
 info:
-  title: VictorOps Reroute one or more incidents to one or more new routable destinations.
+  title: Victor Ops Reroute one or more incidents to one or more new routable destinations.
   description: Reroute one or more incidents to one or more users and/or escalation
     policies
-  version: 1.0.0
+  version: 0.0.2
 host: api.victorops.com
 basePath: /
 schemes: